Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

-The flow correlated backgrounds given by Eq.~(\ref{eq:bkgd}) are shown in Fig.~\ref{fig:raw} as solid curves.
-The background curves have been normalized assuming that the background-subtracted signal has Zero Yield At Minimum (\zyam)~\cite{jetspec,zyam}.
+The flow correlated backgrounds given by Eq.~(\ref{eq:bkgd}), as an example, are shown in Fig.~\ref{fig:raw} as solid curves.
+The background curves have been normalized assuming that the background-subtracted signal has Zero Yield At Minimum (\zyam)~\cite{Adams:2005ph,Ajitanand:2005jj}.
 To obtain the \zyam\ normalization factor, we fold the raw correlation function to within the range of $0<\dphi<\pi$ because of the symmetry of the correlation function.
 We take the ratio of the folded raw correlation to the background curve of Eq.~(\ref{eq:bkgd}), where $B$ is set to unity before taking the ratio.
 We obtain a continuous range of the size of $\pi/6$ where the average ratio is the smallest.
 This smallest average ratio is the normalization factor $B$ to be used in the flow background of Eq.~(\ref{eq:bkgd}), which is then subtracted from the raw correlation function to obtain the final correlation signal.

 The background levels can be different for the different $\phis$ slices because of the net effect of the variations in jet-quenching with $\phis$ and the centrality cuts in total charged particle multiplicity in the TPC within $|\eta|<0.5$.
 Thus, in our correlation analysis, the background level $B$ is treated independently in individual $\phis$ slices.
+In the recent proposal~\cite{Sharma:2015qra} to fit the $\phis$-dependent near-side correlations at large $\deta$ (i.e.~the ridge region) by Fourier coefficients and treat them as backgrounds, the background level $B$ is required to be the same in all $\phis$ slices.

 Table~\ref{tab:B} lists the obtained background level $B$ as a function of $\phis$ and $\pta$ in 20-60\% Au+Au collisions.
 Results from both trigger particle $\pt$ ranges of $3<\ptt<4$~\gev\ and $4<\ptt<6$~\gev\ are listed.
 The background levels listed are not only for the correlation functions with the $|\deta|<2$ region within our acceptance, but also for those in the large $\deta$ region of $|\deta|>0.7$.
 The latter is used for the ridge studies (see Sec.~\ref{sec:results:near}).
-One notices that the background level for the lower trigger particle $\ptt$ range is slightly larger.
-This is due to the fact that relatively more events contain multiple jets with the lower trigger particle $\ptt$ and those events are used multiple times in our di-hadron correlation analysis~\cite{Horner}.
+The background level for the lower trigger particle $\ptt$ range is slightly larger.
+This is due to the fact that relatively more events contain multiple jets with the lower trigger particle $\ptt$ and those events are used multiple times in our di-hadron correlation analysis~\cite{Aggarwal:2010rf}.